 What does the Parish Council do?

-The Parish Council is the third tier authority within the Local Government Framework influencing, where necessary, issues affecting higher level County and District Authorities.
-In the case of Plaistow and Ifold Parish Council, this means West Sussex County Council and Chichester District Council.
-You will have noticed in your Council Tax demand that you make a small contribution each year towards Parish Council spending.
-Making sure that all work is competitively priced, that money is used by the Parish Council to provide services in the village including:
+Plaistow and Ifold Parish Council is a first tier authority within the Local Government framework influencing, where necessary, issues affecting higher level Chichester District and West Sussex County Councils Plaistow and Ifold Parish Council raises its own precept via local taxation.
+You will have noticed in your annual Council Tax demand that you make a small contribution towards the Parish Council.
+Some examples of the Parish Council’s responsibilities include:

-- maintenance of the village green and pond area
+- maintenance of Plaistow village green and pond area

 - making grants to support local groups and organisations